 Sunday 15 June 2014

-To book on one of the above walking tours please contact Karen Broughan on, phone (04) 830 4406 or email firstname.lastname@example.org.
+To book on one of the above walking tours please contact Karen Broughan on, phone (04) 830 4406 or email firstname.lastname@example.org or apply online.
 If you wish to book please indicate which date you would prefer, names of all walkers, home addresses and a contact phone number.